borowiak-filip/VanillaRegressionModels/README.md

-# VanillaLinearRegression
+# Vanilla Regression Models
-Linear Regression from scratch using NumPy
+Linear and Logisitc Regression models from scratch using NumPy